In every sales role I’ve had, from individual contributor to head of the department, sales projections have played a key role.

 Matthew Ramirez, the owner of Rephrasely, understands how historical data can be a reliable basis for more precise projections.

-“If one is aware that 10% of the visitors to their website make a purchase, they can employ this information to form an estimation regarding the volume of sales they will generate from a particular number of website visitors,” Ramirez says.
+“If a company is aware that 10% of the visitors to their website make a purchase, they can employ this information to form an estimation regarding the volume of sales they will generate from a particular number of website visitors,” Ramirez says.

 “By establishing a correlation between the current data pertaining to the sales funnel and future sales objectives, one can derive a more precise understanding of the performance of their sales.”

-Note: Sales professionals typically use customer relationship management (CRM) tools and/or dedicated sales management software to track sales opportunities, customer contact details, history, and outcomes.
+Note: Sales professionals typically use customer relationship management (CRM) tools and other dedicated sales management software discussed in the next section to track sales opportunities, customer contact details, history, and outcomes.

 3. Examine market factors and seasonality.